microsoft/localizationkit/README.md

 | `always` | boolean | `true` or `false` | `false` | If a string only has a single token, it doesn't need a position specifier.
 Set this to `true` to require it even in those cases.

 </details>

-## Placeholder token explanation

-Identifier: `placeholder_token_explanation`
-Opt-In: `true`

-Checks that if a placeholder is used in a string, the comment explicitly explains what it is replaced with.
-Precondition: Each placeholder in the string and its explanation in comment is expected to follow `token_position_identifiers` rule.

 # Contributing